 Then, there are bell peppers and acorn squash with their God-given cavities begging to be stuffed.

 In this acorn squash recipe, squash shells make the perfect carrier for an easy, semi homemade stuffing of roasted squash with heat and serve rice & lentil pilaf from Wild Garden.

 This ready, all-natural, gluten free pilaf makes a tasty shortcut!
-It’s basically aged basmati rice with tender lentils, and caramelized onions.
-Kinda like a quick mujadara that’s ready in 90 seconds!
+It's basically aged basmati rice with tender lentils, and caramelized onions (for a grain-free version, check out our stuffed acorn squash with cherry tomatoes, tomatoes and goat cheese).
+Kinda like a quick mujadara that's ready in 90 seconds!